 The active components of artichoke, which concentrate mainly in its leaves, are cynarine (a bitter component) and flavonic derivatives of lutein.
 The plant is rich in enzymes, inulin (a sugar relatively well-tolerated by diabetic people), potassium, and manganese.
 Although the excellent artichoke, that is to say, the flower head of the plant, also shares the aforementioned medicinal properties.
 The plant’s leaves, stems, and roots should be used to achieve an essential therapeutic effect.
 The properties of the artichoke plant are as follows:

-- Choleretic (increases bile secretion) and hepatoprotective (antitoxic).
-It is recommended for dyspepsia or biliary colic and hepatic insufficiency.
-In the case of hepatitis, artichoke is highly recommended.
+- Choleretic (increases bile secretion) and hepatoprotective (antitoxic), artichoke is recommended for dyspepsia, biliary colic, and hepatic insufficiency.
+It is also highly recommended in the case of hepatitis.

-- Hypolipemic: The plant decreases the level of cholesterol in the blood, and other lipids, being thus recommended for arteriosclerosis.
+- Hypolipemic: The plant decreases the level of cholesterol in the blood and other lipids, making it recommended for arteriosclerosis.

-- Hypoglycemic: Due to its content in inulin, artichoke is an excellent food for people with diabetes.
-It promotes the decrease of the level of sugar in the blood.
+- Hypoglycemic: Artichoke is an excellent food for people with diabetes due to its inulin content.
+It promotes a decrease in the level of sugar in the blood.

-- Diuretic, depurative, and urea are eliminated: Very appropriate for albuminuria and kidney insufficiency.
+- Diuretics, depuratives, and urea are eliminated.
+They are very appropriate for albuminuria and kidney insufficiency.

 How to use Artichoke

 - Infusion of leaves, stem, and root: 50 to 100 grams per liter of water.
-Drink three cups daily, before meals if possible.
+If possible, drink three cups daily before meals.

 - Fresh juice, prepared with the leaves.
 Drink a glass with every meal.

-- Dry extract: The recommended dose is one or two grams daily if the sour flavor of infusions or juice is not tolerated.
+- Dry extract: If the sour flavor of infusions or juice is not tolerated, the recommended dose is one or two grams daily.

 REFERENCES